alibaba/bifrostui/packages/bui-core/src/NavBar/index.en-US.md

 ### Customize left copy

-By approaching`left` sexual transmission`ReactNode` type parameters, modify the text content to the left of the return arrow.
+Modify the text content to the left of the return arrow by passing a parameter of type ReactNode to the left attribute.

 ```tsx
 /**